Opportunity at National Institute of Standards and Technology (NIST)

 Please note: This Agency only participates in the February and August reviews.

 |Bienfang, Joshua C.

 Single-photon detectors serve not only as sensitive receivers; they also represent a critical bridge between the quantum and classical worlds.
 The capabilities of single-photon detectors have a major impact on what is and is not feasible in developing new quantum technologies.
 We are interested in expanding the capabilities of single-photon detectors, and using them to demonstrate new applications in quantum information science.
 We have used radio-frequency interferometry to achieve ultra-sensitive high-speed single-photon detection [APL, 102, 141104 (2013)], an approach that achieves unprecedented efficiency and low-noise, and enables a variety of quantum key distribution and correlated-photon experiments.
 We have also developed low-latency single-photon detectors and used them to build random number generators for an all-photonic loophole-free test of the Bell inequalities [Opt.
 Exp.
 26, 32788 (2018); PRL, 115, 250402 (2015)].
 As detector performance advances, new methods and techniques are required for characterizing single-photon detectors.
 We are have developed powerful yet simple auto-correlation techniques [Opt.
 Exp.
 25, 20352 (2017)] and we are pursuring further advances in detector development and have a particular interest in room temperature photon-number resolving detectors and the possibilities offered by combining single-electron devices with single-photon devices.
-Researchers interested single-photon detection, quantum cummunications, and high-speed electronics are encouraged to contact us about their research interests.
+Researchers interested single-photon detection, quantum cummunications, and semiconductor device design are encouraged to apply.

 Single-photon detectors; Quantum communications; Random number generation; single-photon metrology;